Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 11. Draw the Eyebrows

 Finally the eye brows; it varies according to your design and character.
 It could be sharp and spiky or just wisps of lines.
 I will be using the wispy eyebrows in this case.
-But mostly female brows are thinner than male brows.
+But most female brows are thinner than male brows.

 And here is you finished work.
 What we have here is the basic design for shojo characters.

-Now shonen eye are less decorative and flowery unlike the shojo eyes; in some cases it is smaller to denote masculinity in younger boys.
+Now shonen eye are less decorative and flowery than shojo eyes; in some cases it is smaller to denote masculinity in younger boys.
 But there are no fixed rules in shonen eye design and we might end up with really feminine eye.
 But for basic eye design we might end up with something like below.